AuCoRoboticsMU/GP-net/README.md

 ----------------
 If you use this code, please cite

-A. Konrad, J. McDonald and R. Villing, "Proposing Grasps for Mobile Manipulators," in review.
+A. Konrad, J. McDonald and R. Villing, "GP-Net: Flexible Viewpoint Grasp Proposal," in 21st International Conference on Advanced Robotics (ICAR), (pp. 317-324), 2023.

 along with